 How-to exercises: To keep your shoulder blades fit, try tapping opposite shoulders while holding a plank position or breathe in while arching your back and tucking your tailbone -- also known as the cat-cow yoga pose.
 Keep in mind that the more you practice tightening these muscles, the more you’ll be able to do it without even thinking about it.

 With more than 40 muscles in the face, it’s important not to overlook facial fitness when building a solid workout routine.
-Forget those fillers, injections, and expensive skin creams; exercising your face is the best anti-aging weapon in your arsenal!
+Exercising your face is the best anti-aging weapon in your arsenal!
 After all, facial exercises are known to boost blood flow and bring oxygen to your skin, thereby helping with everything from overall mental health and wellbeing to anti-aging and wrinkle management.

 How-to exercises: Work your mouth muscles by sitting down and tilting your head backwards.
 Pucker your lips, push them forward, and hold for 10 seconds.
 Repeat five times for toned lips.
 Looking to lift your cheeks?
 Close your lips and gently smile.
 Suck your cheeks as far in as you can, and hold this position for 10 seconds.
 Release and repeat five times.
 Want more, check out our popular article: Face Exercises Help You Smile, Make You Happy, Keep You Healthy